aaoeu/coal/site/content/_index.md

   imageUrl: "/img/selection_01829.png"
 values:
  - heading: "Single origin"
-    text: >
+    text: >-
       Single-origin coffee is coffee grown within a single known geographic origin.
 Sometimes, this is a single farm or a specific collection of beans from a single country.
 The name of the coffee is then usually the place it was grown to whatever degree available.
     imageUrl: "/img/about-single-origin.jpg"
-  - heading: Our values
+  - heading: "Our values"
     text: >-
       Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
 We